course-details-portlet

 Further on evaluation

-The written parts must be written in Times New Roman, font size 12, and references must be in APA style.
-Line spacing 2.
-All parts must be passed in order to pass the entire folder/term paper.
+The term paper must be written in Times New Roman, font size 12, and references must be in APA style.
+Line spacing must be 2

 Compulsory activities from previous semesters may be approved by the department.